 - parking in a fire lane, reserved space or no parking area

 - obstructing traffic/pedestrian flow, creating a hazard, or interfering with University operations

 - Parking or driving privileges may be revoked for:

-- five or more violations per semester or seven or more violations per academic year
+- five or more violations per semester or 10 or more violations per academic year

-- providing fraudulent information or improper permit use
+- providing fraudulent information or improper decal use

 - hit-and-run accident involvement